 Apply for a Snack Food Trading License in Dubai

 The global snack food market is expanding rapidly, and Dubai sits at the centre of one of the most dynamic consumer economies in the world.
 With a cosmopolitan population of over 3.5 million residents, a thriving tourism sector welcoming more than 17 million visitors annually, and world-class logistics infrastructure connecting East and West, the emirate offers snack food traders an unmatched commercial platform.
-Whether you are sourcing products from Asia, Europe, or the Americas and distributing across the GCC, Africa, or South Asia, establishing a snack food trading licence in Dubai is a strategic move that opens doors to high-growth markets.
+Whether you are sourcing products from Asia, Europe, or the Americas and distributing across the GCC, Africa, or South Asia, establishing a snack food trading license in Dubai is a strategic move that opens doors to high-growth markets.

-This guide covers everything you need to know about obtaining a snack food trading licence under Activity Code 4721.9 at Dubai South Business Hub Free Zone, including costs, compliance requirements, and the steps to get your business operational.
+This guide covers everything you need to know about obtaining a snack food trading license under Activity Code 4721.9 at Dubai South Business Hub Free Zone, including costs, compliance requirements, and the steps to get your business operational.

-What the Snack Food Trading Licence Covers
+What the Snack Food Trading License Covers

 Crisps, chips, and extruded snacks